nicholasdille/container-slides/160_gitlab_ci/020_variables/exercise.md

 ## Task 3: Add a CI variable in the UI

-This exercise requires an updates version of our hello world program:
+This exercise requires an updates version of our hello world application:

 ```bash
 git checkout origin/160_gitlab_ci/020_variables/ci -- main.go
 ```

-Read the [official documentation about CI variables](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) and extend the build command to provide `main.Author`.
+The application now also prints the name of the author which must be supplied during compilation as well.

-XXX
+Read the [official documentation about CI variables](https://docs.gitlab.com/ee/ci/variables/#define-a-cicd-variable-in-the-ui) and extend the build command to provide `main.Author` through a CI variable called `AUTHOR`.

 Afterwards check the pipeline in the GitLab UI.
 You should see a successful pipeline run.